 This post contains affiliate links from which I may make a commission.
 All opinions are my own.
 If you’d like more information you can contact me via the Contact page, a link to which is at the bottom of this page in the footer.

-Starting in the village of Garelochhead and ending at Balloch Train Station, this part of The Three Lochs Way is much flatter than the first half and definitely the easier of the two days.
+Starting in the village of Garelochhead and ending at Balloch Tourist Information Office, this part of The Three Lochs Way is much flatter than the first half and definitely the easier of the two days.
 You will walk along minor roads, clay footpaths, through forests and woodlands and on an open hillside.
-You will also pass right through the town of Helensburgh.
+You will also pass through the pretty town of Helensburgh.
 Despite the walk’s name, you leave the lochs behind for much of the way, meeting back up with Loch Lomond in the final stages.

 WALK REPORT: 12th June 2016

 We were in good spirits starting off day 2.
 We were of course feeling achy after our +18 mile hike yesterday but there was plenty to laugh about over breakfast, particularly as G decided to eat his dehydrated chicken curry at 9am :-) My sister and I had heaved a small supermarket worth of food in our rucksacks yesterday and barely touched any of it so we were determined to eat through as much as we could today to take some weight off our backs.
 Both of us envied G’s small lightweight backpack, we had definitely overpacked.
 Typical girls or being sensibly prepared for any outcome?
 You decide!
 Quote of the morning from my sister, “I feel OK, but quite tired and sore pretty much everywhere” :-D